 How we Chose Our Selection of Cafetieres

-We put the best to the test, and did away with the rest.
+We put our best to the test and did away with the rest.
 Coffee isn’t just a morning beverage: it’s a way of life.
 It may be a cheesy line, but it’s true.
-If you’re the type that turns to a good cup of java when the going gets rough, we feel you.
-We put that mindset into action, and used the following criteria to compile our list.
+If you’re the type that turns into a good cup of java when the going gets rough, we feel you.
+We put that mindset into action and used the following criteria to compile our list.

 - Quality of the build